 - contains an addendum, signed by all parties, attesting to the agreement’s compliance with the act.

 The Colorado Civil Rights Commission or an individual may bring an action against an employer that presents an employee with an agreement that does not comport with the requirements of the POWR Act.
 An employee or prospective employee may recover actual damages, costs, and attorneys’ fees.
 In addition, any employer found to have violated this provision is liable for actual damages and a penalty of $5,000 per violation, which may be reduced upon a showing of good faith by the employer.
-In contrast, evidence of multiple agreements violating the nondisclosure provisions may be used as evidence to support an award of punitive damages.
+Evidence that an employer “entered into one or more agreements that included a nondisclosure provision involving the conduct of the same individual or individuals who are alleged in the action to have engaged in the discriminatory or unfair employment practice” may be used to support an award of punitive damages.

 The POWR Act places an affirmative obligation on employers to preserve personnel and employment records for a period of five years from the later of the date the employer created or received the employment record, the date the personnel action giving rise to the personnel record occurred, or the final disposition of a charge of discrimination or related action.
 The term “personnel or employment record” includes the following: